autonomouslogic/.renovate/README.md

-# .renovate
+# Shared Renovate config

-Shared Renovate config
+This repo contains the shared Renovate config used at Autonomous Logic.